d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

   1. Create an [issue] detailing what you'd like to do.
   2. Fork the repository and create a branch off of `develop'.
   3. Run the tests and ensure that your code doesn't break any of them.
-  4. Create a pull request referencing the issue created in step 1.
+  4. Create a pull request (to develop) referencing the issue created in step 1.

 [issue] <https://codeberg.org/martianh/mastodon.el/issues>